Our Trust Board

 Our Trust Board meets 6 times a year in public and holds an annual general meeting every September.

-Our next board meeting in public will be held on Wednesday 29 September, 9am-11.30am.
+Our next public board meeting will be held on: Wednesday 24 November 2021, 9am

 Visit our publications library to find meeting agendas, CEO papers, recent and archived board papers.